 𝗪𝗲 𝗦𝗵𝗼𝘂𝗹𝗱 𝗘𝗺𝗯𝗿𝗮𝗰𝗲 𝗙𝗮𝗶𝗹𝘂𝗿𝗲

 We don’t want to talk about it.
-While LinkedIn is chock-full of aspirational success stories, privately we're burdened with faults and negativity bias.
+While LinkedIn and press articles are chock-full of aspirational success stories, privately we're burdened with faults and negativity bias.

 Once you make a mistake, you face a choice: Get upset and blame others, or make amends and learn something new.

 The choice to own your failure is not easy.
 The benefits to accepting failure, however, are many:

 Humility – The heroic narratives of startups can be deceiving.
 Mistakes ground us in reality and improve future decisions.